andry-tino/coding-challenges/promotion-engine/README.md

 # [Challenge](Challenge.md), .NET Core library + ASP.NET Core Api
 October 2020.

+This includes:

+- A .NET Core library (written in C#) as required by the assignment.
+- An ASP.NET Core web Api used as an example of usage of the library.

 ## Requirements
-To be able to build the li8brary and build and run the application, you need:
+To be able to build the library and build & run the application, you need:

 - [Microsoft .NET Core](https://dotnet.microsoft.com/download) 3.1.
 - [Microsoft Visual Studio](https://visualstudio.microsoft.com/) (whatever flavor, latest version).
-- An operating system targeted by the .NET Core: WIndows, MacOS or Linux.
+- An operating system targeted by the .NET Core: Windows, MacOS or Linux.

-To interact with the web API, you will need either:
+To interact with the web API, you will need:

 - An HTTP client (fx.
 [Postman](https://www.postman.com/), [Fiddler](https://www.telerik.com/download/fiddler), etc.).